AB-BLAST 3.0 is a powerful

 identify multiple regions of local similarity but then only evaluate the alignments

-in isolation for their statistical significance.
+individually for their statistical significance.

 Full Smith-Waterman Option.